hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 mpiexec -n NumberofTasks ./klexpansion-opt
 ```

-Once it is complete, the KL expansions needed for random field sampling are stored in a new exodus file, by default `basis.e`.
+Once it is complete, the KL expansions needed for random field sampling will be stored in a new exodus file.
+By default this is `basis.e`.

 ## Step 2: sampling the random field